+The American legal system "has always endeavored to prevent even the probability of unfairness."
+In re Murchison, 349 U.S. 133, 136 (1955).
 Both the Fifth and Sixth Amendments secure the right to trial by an impartial jury.
 Const. amends.
 V, VI; see also Skilling v.
 United States, 561 U.S. 358, 378 (2010).
 The importance of an impartial jury is fundamental to due process and, notwithstanding constitutional venue prescriptions, when prejudice makes it such that a defendant cannot obtain a fair and impartial trial in the indicting district, the district court must transfer the proceedings upon the defendant's motion.
 Fed.
 R. Crim.
 P. 21(a); see also Skilling, 561 U.S. at 378.

-In some instances, the hostility of the venue community is so severe that it gives rise to a presumption of juror prejudice.
+In some instances, a potential jury pool can be determined to be irredeemably biased when the alleged crime results in "effects . . . on [a] community [that] are so profound and pervasive that no detailed discussion of the [pretrial publicity and juror partiality] evidence is necessary."
+United States v.
+McVeigh, 918 F. Supp.
+1467, 1470 (W.D.
+Okla.
+1996) (summarily finding that a trial of Oklahoma City bombing suspects in federal court in Oklahoma City (Western District of Oklahoma) would be constitutionally unfair).
+The hostility of the venue community is so severe that it gives rise to a presumption of juror prejudice.
 See Patton v.
 Yount, 467 U.S. 1025, 1031 (1984).
-As recently as 2010, the Supreme Court reaffirmed the presumption approach articulated in Patton and identified three factors to guide the lower courts in determining whether a presumption should attach: (1) the size and characteristics of the jury pool; (2) the type of information included in the media coverage; and (3) the time period between the arrest and trial, as it relates to the attenuation of the media coverage.2 Skilling, 561 U.S. at 378-83.
+The Court in Skilling identified three factors to guide the lower courts in determining whether a presumption of prejudice should attach: (1) the size and characteristics of the jury pool; (2) the type of information included in the media coverage; and (3) the time between the arrest and trial, as it relates to the attenuation of the media coverage.
+Skilling, 561 U.S. at 378-83.